How long does an EHCP take? — the platform builds your pack while you wait | EHCP Clarity

 The 6-week decision point — agree to assess or refuse

-If the LA refuses to assess at this stage, you have 2 months to appeal to the SEND Tribunal.
-Appeals against refusal to assess have one of the highest success rates because the legal threshold is so low — many LAs concede before the hearing once an appeal is registered.
+If the local authority refuses to assess at this stage, you have 2 months to appeal to the SEND Tribunal.
+The section 36 threshold is deliberately low — parents often argue the local authority applied a higher bar than the statute allows.

 See our guides to appealing a refusal to assess and the 2-month appeal deadline calculator.